 This Issue Alert addresses four elements of TSCA reform:

-: TSCA creates a “Catch 22” for EPA, requiring that the agency show a chemical may present an unreasonable risk of harm to human health or the environment before it can demand new test data that would help the agency determine whether it can make that case.
+Testing: TSCA creates a “Catch 22” for EPA, requiring that the agency show a chemical may present an unreasonable risk of harm to human health or the environment before it can demand new test data that would help the agency determine whether it can make that case.
 The provision should be scrapped and replaced with language that gives EPA broad authority to demand test data for any reason related to implementation of the Act.

 Standard of review: The federal courts’ crabbed reading of TSCA has left Americans vulnerable to a regulatory system in which chemicals are assumed safe until proven hazardous, and EPA’s efforts to make a case to the contrary are stymied by insufficient information and limited authority to regulate.
 A novel, competition-based standard of review would transform the TSCA framework from “anything goes” to “the best of what science can offer.”